ajunior/RaspiKey/README.md

 ![raspikey-logo](images/raspikey-logo.png)
 ###### Universal Bluetooth to USB HID Adapter

-RaspiKey allows you to convert a bluetooth keyboard device to a universal wired USB (HID) keyboard device.
-RaspiKey is software that runs on the cheap [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.
+RaspiKey converts a bluetooth keyboard device to a universal wired USB (HID) keyboard device.
+RaspiKey is software that runs on the [Raspberry Pi Zero W](https://www.raspberrypi.org/products/raspberry-pi-zero-w/) board.

 It is particularly useful for the Apple Wireless keyboards because it can translate their exotic keymap to that of a standard USB PC keyboard.
 This an easy way to get an Apple keyboard to seamlessly and fully work on a Windows PC (or any other device that is not an Apple computer) without the need to install any software or special drivers on it.